13 May 2020

 Q: Do I have to pay employees who are self-isolating?

 A: The other issue that comes with self-isolating is pay.
 Everyone who has been advised to self-isolate will be entitled to SSP.
-This is provided they meet other qualifying conditions, such as a minimum level of earnings.
-And, this is expected to be the case for the next eight months.
+This is provided they meet other qualifying conditions, such as a minimum level of earnings and it is now payable from day one of absence, rather than day four.

 For companies with fewer than 250 staff, the Government has pledged to refund SSP for the first two weeks of absence.